Reflections From the Serengeti

 Some thoughts as a close to this part of this trip.
 How fortunate I am to be able to have excellent, knowledgeable private guides who know the areas I’m visiting and have deep knowledge of the animals.

-We frequently found animals going about their daily lives to ensure they survive and procreate, such as cheetah, and herds of zebra and impala.
+We frequently found animals going about their daily lives to ensure they survive and procreate, such as cheetah, elephants and herds of zebra and impala.

 Then there are ostrich – what magnificent animals these are, the male with his huge black feathers that he keeps fluffing up with a flourish to attract his mate, and the female with her brown feathers that she flounces and preens, and that sit way up high to show plenty of leg.